CircuitVerse/Interactive-Book/docs/seq-design/mds.md

 ## Introduction

 For very complex systems the state diagram might not be well suited.
 In this case a tool called the *Mnemonic Documented State* Diagram or MDS Diagram can incorporate in a more compact way all the complexities of a large system controller.

+More information about MDS diagrams can be found in the book *An Engineering Approach to Digital Design* by William I. Fletcher.